 Peter Barr-Gillespie, Ph.D.

-After undergraduate studies at Reed College in Portland, Oregon, Peter G. Barr-Gillespie attended graduate school at the University of Washington, where he received his Ph.D. in Pharmacology in 1988.
-He spent five years as a postdoc with Jim Hudspeth, first at the University of California, San Francisco, then at the University of Texas Southwestern Medical Center.
+After undergraduate studies at Reed College, Peter G. Barr-Gillespie attended graduate school at the University of Washington, working with Joe Beavo; he received his PhD in Pharmacology in 1988.
+From 1988 to 1993, he worked as a postdoc with Jim Hudspeth, first at the UCSF, then at the UT Southwestern Medical Center.
 He joined the Department of Physiology at Johns Hopkins University as an Assistant Professor in 1993, rising to Associate Professor in 1998.
-In 1999 he joined the Oregon Hearing Research Center as an Associate Professor and the Vollum Institute as a Scientist.
-He was promoted to Professor in 2004 and granted tenure in 2007.
+In 1999, he joined the Oregon Hearing Research Center, as an Associate Professor of Otolaryngology, as well as the Vollum Institute; he was promoted to Professor of Otolaryngology in 2004 and granted tenure in 2007.
 In 2012, Barr-Gillespie was named Director of the Hearing Health Foundation's Hearing Restoration Project (HRP), a consortium of scientists who are developing a strategy for regeneration of sensory hair cells of the inner ear.
 In 2014, Barr-Gillespie was appointed Associate Vice President for Basic Research at OHSU.

 Summary of Current Research

 We study mechanotransduction by hair cells, the sensory cells of the inner ear.
 Being interested in what molecules make up the transduction apparatus, the collection of channels, linker molecules, and motors that mediate transduction, we take a reductionist approach.
 We start with physiology: when you mechanically stimulate a hair bundle, the mechanically sensitive organelle of the hair cell, what are the characteristics of the resulting receptor current?
-Studying transduction currents, we learn how transduction channels open and close in response to mechanical forces, and how the adaptation motor responds to sustained forces and allows channels to close, and how the cell responds to the high levels of calcium ion that enter.
-These experiments have suggested candidate families for the transduction channel and the adaptation motors, for example, and we use these clues to identify, clone, and characterize the responsible molecules.
-Because the scarcity of hair cells prevent extensive biochemical characterization, we express transduction molecules in vitro and determine properties that can be compared with the physiology of transduction.
-This approach has proven highly successful for identification of the adaptation motor, myosin-1c; the tip link proteins, cadherin 23 and protocadherin 15; the adaptation motors, myosins IC and VIIA; and the calcium pump, plasma-membrane Ca2+-ATPase isoform 2w/a.
+By studying these transduction currents, we learn how transduction channels open and close in response to mechanical forces, how the adaptation motor responds to sustained forces and allows channels to close, and how the cell responds to the high levels of calcium ion that enter.
+These experiments have led us to identify, for example, the tip link proteins, cadherin 23 and protocadherin 15; the adaptation motors, myosins IC and VIIA; and the calcium pump, plasma-membrane Ca2+-ATPase isoform 2w/a.

 Selected Recent Publications